altihill/FFMAT/README.md

    FFMAT will not support newer ffmpeg until it matches 3.0.9 in speed.

-2, Run "build_script.m" after modifying the sourcepath variable as the parent path of "include" & "lib" folders.
+2, Run "build_script.m" after modifying the sourcepath variable as the parent path of "include" & "lib" folders, in which headers and library files of ffmpeg are installed.

 3, Run "ffmat_demo.m" to test.
 See help file for detailed sytax.